samyipsh/tp/docs/UserGuide.md

 * Parameters with **prefixes** can be in any order.<br>
   e.g. if the command specifies `n/NAME p/PHONE_NUMBER`, `p/PHONE_NUMBER n/NAME` is also acceptable.

-* If a parameter is expected only once in the command but you specified it multiple times, only the last occurrence of the parameter will be taken.<br>
+* If a parameter with **prefix** is expected only once in the command but you specified it multiple times, only the last occurrence of the parameter will be taken.<br>
   e.g. if you specify `p/12341234 p/56785678`, only `p/56785678` will be taken.

 * Additional parameters for commands that do not take in parameters will be ignored. (such as `help`, `list`, `exit` and `clear`)<br>